Welcome to Hello Gorgias!

 Reading critical theory and philosophy can be so challenging that the prospect of writing it often feels impossible.
 But you don’t need to write like an academic or have a college degree to be a great theorist.
 You just need a passion for the material and be dedicated to honing your craft.

 Hello Gorgias!
-(Gor-gee-us) is a place where emerging theorists and philosophers can discuss the writing process, learn to develop long-form arguments, and get help communicating complex ideas to a general audience.
-Posts are between 500-1000 words and go out on Thursday at 12:00 PM (EST).
+(Gor-gee-us) is a place where emerging theorists and philosophers can discuss the writing process, develop long-form arguments, and learn how to present complex ideas to a general audience.
+Posts are between 500-1000 words and go out on Fridays at 8:00 AM (EST).

 Who am I?